 After attending Western Kentucky University, he made his way out west to Jackson Hole.
 Over the past 10 years, Jonathan has been working as a lead river guide on the Snake River, snowmobile guide in the area’s backcountry, and as a wildlife guide through Yellowstone and Grand Teton National Park.
 After spending a day touring the National Parks with Jonathan you will undoubtedly feel like part of his family!

-Daryl moved to Jackson Hole in 1987 to peruse photography and he started guiding to support his photography aspirations, first on horseback riding trips in 1987 then Yellowstone and Grand Teton trips in 1988.
-Since then he has been a fly-fishing guide, snowmobile guide, and a photo tour guide.
+Daryl moved to Jackson Hole in 1987 to pursue photography and he started guiding to support his photography aspirations, first on horseback riding trips in 1987 then Yellowstone and Grand Teton trips in 1988.
+Since then, he has been a fly-fishing guide, snowmobile guide, and a photo tour guide.

 Michael was born in Great Falls, Montana and raised only 90 miles away from Jackson in Idaho Falls, ID.
-He grew up in a family of 7, backpacking skiing, fishing, hunting, goofing around and camping in the Greater Yellowstone Ecosystem that extends into Montana, Wyoming, and beyond.
-This often adventurous life instilled a love of the mountains, rivers, and ecosystems of the area, and naturally led to a BS in Natural Resources & Environmental Communications from Humbolt State university in Northern California.
+He grew up in a family of seven, backpacking, skiing, fishing, hunting, goofing around, and camping in the Greater Yellowstone Ecosystem that extends into Montana, Wyoming, and beyond.
+This often adventurous life instilled a love of the mountains, rivers, and ecosystems of the area, and naturally led to a BS in Natural Resources & Environmental Communications from Humboldt State University in Northern California.